Categories of hypermagmas, hypergroups, and related hyperstructures: Introduction

 In our own investigations of the categories of (canonical) hypergroups, we were surprised to find that certain desirable properties do not hold for these categories, but \emph{do} hold for categories of more general hyperstructures.
 At the heart of this misbehavior of hypergroups seems to be the assumption that the product of any two elements returns a \emph{nonempty} set.
-While it is not initially obvious, this is in fact equivalent (under the other axioms) to requiring that the product be associative (Lemma~\ref{lem:nondegenerate}).
+While it is not initially obvious, this is in fact a consequence (assuming the other axioms) of the requirement that the product be associative (Lemma~\ref{lem:nondegenerate}).

 For this reason we study categories of sets equipped with hyperoperations---called \emph{hypermagmas}---without any restriction on the subset returned by a hyperoperation.
 This is in line with the treatment of hypermagmas in~\cite{Dudzik:quantales}.
-We call the objects that generalize hypergroups in this setting by the name of \emph{mosaics}.
-They are assumed to have an identity, unique inverses, and reversibility, but no associativity and with possibly empty products.
+We call the objects that generalize hypergroups in this setting by the name of \emph{mosaics}.\footnote{The term \emph{mosaic} is a play on the word \emph{group} as a collection of objects, but with an artistic twist.
+Instead of adding to the large number of structures whose names attach a prefix to the word \emph{group} (e.g., hypergroup, semigroup, quasigroup, multigroup, polygroup), we decided to choose a brand new term.} They are assumed to have an identity, unique inverses, and reversibility, but no associativity and with possibly empty products.
 Then commutative mosaics can be viewed as a nonassociative generalization of canonical hypergroups.
-We denote these categories as follows: \begin{itemize} \item $\HMag$, $\uHMag$, and $\HMon$ are the categories of (unital) hypermagmas and hypermonoids; \item $\Msc$ and $\cMsc$ are the categories of mosaics and commutative mosaics; \item $\HGrp$ and $\Can$ are the categories of hypergroups and canonical hypergroups; \end{itemize} while $\Mon$, $\Grp$, and $\Ab$ denote the ususal categories of monoids and (abelian) groups.
+We denote these categories as follows: \begin{itemize} \item $\HMag$, $\uHMag$, and $\HMon$ are the categories of (unital) hypermagmas and hypermonoids; \item $\Msc$ and $\cMsc$ are the categories of mosaics and commutative mosaics; \item $\HGrp$, $\Can$, and $\HMon$ are the categories of hypergroups, canonical hypergroups, and hypermonoids; \end{itemize} while $\Mon$, $\Grp$, and $\Ab$ denote the ususal categories of monoids and (abelian) groups.
 See Figure~\ref{fig:inclusions} for the relationships between these various categories.

 \separate

 We now survey some of the results proved below.
 Among the first categorical properties one would naturally ask about are certainly completeness and cocompleteness.
 The categories of (unital) hypermagmas and mosaics behave well in this respect, while the categoroes of hypergroups and canonical hypergroups fail to be either complete or cocomplete.